MrGreyfun/C-tokenizer/README.md

 # c_tokenizer
-a C language tokenizer implemented by pure Python
+A C language tokenizer implemented by pure Python